What is the application process?

-We strongly encourage students to call family once they arrive and encourage you to tell your student to do the same.
+We strongly encourage students to call their loved ones upon arrival, and ISA encourages family and friends to tell them to do the same.
 It is a good idea for students to travel with calling cards or a cell phone so they can contact you or ISA should they encounter any delays, and to confirm their arrival in their final destination city.
 If they do not contact you right away be assured that many students have orientation activities upon arrival that could delay their phone call or e-mail.

 How can I stay in touch with my student throughout their stay?

-Luckily it is very easy now to stay in touch with the availability of e-mail and on-line calling all over the world.
-It is a good idea to make sure both you and your student have an on-line calling account set up before departure from the U.S..
-Students should not rely on having internet in their living accommodations, and if they do, remember that internet connections abroad are not the same as they are in the US and are often much slower and less reliable.
-All ISA offices have computers that students can use, in addition to the internet cafes found around most cities.
-Keep in mind that emails and letters are a great way to help participants with any culture shock they may be going through.
+Luckily, it is very easy now to stay in touch with the availability of the internet and online calling all over the world.
+It is a good idea to make sure both you and your student have an online account set up before departure from the U.S. Students should not rely on having internet in their living accommodations, and if they do, remember that internet connections abroad are often much slower and less reliable than in the U.S. All ISA offices have computers that students can use, in addition to the internet cafés found around most cities.
+Keep in mind that emails and letters are a great way to help participants with any culture shock that they may be esxperiencing.

 Can I send my student money through ISA?